cakephp/docs/en/development/errors.rst

     If you use a custom error handler, the trace setting will have no effect, unless you refer to it in your error handling function.

+.. versionadded:: 2.2
+    The ``Error.consoleHandler`` option was added in 2.2.

 Creating your own error handler
 ===============================